 However, if your Rolex watch comes with an automated date mechanism, its dial will have ‘Oyster Perpetual Date’ carved on it.
 Much of a timepiece’s character can be accredited to the host of details on the dial like colour, hour markers, gems, and numerals (Roman or Arabic).

 Today, Rolex watches are available in a wide variety of designs, and styles.
 While each watch carries a unique look with distinctive dials and other features, the value of a Rolex watch in the second hand market may vary according to these aspects.
-When you choose to sell your Rolex, ‘sell Rolex London’ or ‘sell Rolex watches’, the price you are likely to obtain for your asset from a potential Rolex buyer may depend on its condition, model, age, and also, the dial type.
+When you choose to sell your Rolex in London or ‘sell Rolex watches online’, the price you are likely to obtain for your asset from a potential Rolex buyer may depend on its condition, model, age, and also, the dial type.

 *Please be Patient after clicking "SUBMIT" as big images take time uploading on mobile devices.
 You will receive a message once finished.